MarketingPip/Markdown-Tag-2/README.md

 How to render a <b>file</b> inside a <b><i>Markdown Tag</b></i>:

-You can render file content from a URL or path to file by adding a <code>src</code> attribute like so -
+You can render file content from a URL or path to file into Markdown by adding a <code>src</code> attribute like so -

        <md src="https://raw.githubusercontent.com/MarketingPipeline/Markdown-Tag/main/README.md">
        </md>